Albany Junior School

 • Children looked after by a local authority.

-• Children who live in the catchment area and who, at the time of admission, will
+• Children who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school or linked junior/primary school.

 • Other children who live in the catchment area.